February 2, 2023 | New Drugs for Treating Diabetes Work for Weight Control

 Federal regulators say they soon will ban the manufacture, distribution, and retail and

-wholesale selling of menthol cigarettes and flavored cigars
+wholesale selling of menthol cigarettes and flavored cigars, an action that could save

-hundreds of thousands of lives of black and young Americans
+hundreds of thousands of lives of black and young Americans.

 Why That is Important: Menthol has deep roots in black communities.
 In the 1950s,